 “For us, we’re still focused on the same issues – protecting biodiesel, tax relief, making sure the crop production tools that we’ve had in the past are still available,” Johnson said.
 “We want to keep the doors open on the farm and make sure the profitability is there.”

 Democrats maintain a 34-33 advantage in the Senate after winning a special election in District 45.
 The 2025 legislative session starts Jan.
 14 at noon and must wrap up by May 19 to pass a biannual budget and prevent a government shutdown.
 In the meantime, both parties’ caucuses will meet in the coming days to elect party leaders.
-MSGA Vice President Ryan Mackenthun said a new legislative class means educating incoming lawmakers on the importance of Minnesota on the soybean industry’s economic impact on Minnesota.
+MSGA Vice President Ryan Mackenthun said a new legislative class means educating incoming lawmakers on the importance of the soybean industry’s economic impact on Minnesota.

 “The nice thing about agriculture is we all eat, we’re all a part of it,” he said.
 “Now we’ve got to work together to find solutions to help farmers produce goods.”